The Equine Psychotherapy InstituteWorld Class Education

 We are celebrating our 10th year of training in EAP!
 We are an established training organisation and have been successfully training hundreds of practitioners since 2011.

 We have a unique approach to EAP.
 Our EPI Model is a psychotherapy model, that is fundamentally founded on ethical practice with both clients and horses.
-Our faculty is highly qualified and experienced in EAP, and live and breathe this work.
+Our faculty is highly qualified and experienced in EAL and EAP, and live and breathe this work.

 This training program is designed to support you as a practitioner to be personally and professionally competent in working with horses and humans for the purpose of human growth, development and healing, where the horses are honoured as teacher, assistant and co-facilitator.